Inside Out takes on CyberFest 2021!

 And if you’ve read this far, a huge thank you for supporting Inside Out and your interest in what we’re getting up to.
 It’s all of you quiet supporters who take the time to read, like, comment on, share, and hopefully enjoy our content that inspire us to keep going!

-If you missed Danielle and the other talented speakers at the CyberFest’s Cyber Security in a Rapidly Changing World event, you can catch the recordings on the Dynamo Youtube page from 5 October.
+If you missed Danielle and the other talented speakers at the CyberFest’s Cyber Security in a Rapidly Changing World event, you can catch the recording here.